-After 21 hours of research evaluating 40 products, we picked Royal Stemless Wine Glass as the Best Overall Stemless Wine Glass.
+After 21 hours of research evaluating 40 products, we picked Royal Stemless Wine Glass as our top choice.

 Stemless wine glasses have a bit of bad rap.
 Purists like to believe that the stem is one of the few controls in place to keep wine at its proper temperature.
 But unless you’ve invested heavily in a serious wine collection, you probably don’t need to worry too much about your hands warming the wine glass past its peak.